Sunday of Week 31 of Ordinary Time (Year B)

 A new development

-The Scribe is obviously pleased with the answer.
-And he further adds that these two commands are far more important than any holocaust or sacrifice.
+There is no mention here of the “neighbour”.
+That appears in a separate text in a different book of the law—the Book of Leviticus (19:18).
+The scribe is obviously pleased with the answer.
+And Jesus further adds that these two commands are far more important than any holocaust or sacrifice.

 Loving others, loving ourselves

-God, others, self v. self, others, God
+God, others, self – vs – self, others, God

 Actually it may surprise us to be told that we cannot not be self-centred.
 Everything we do is self-centred.
-We need to go the other way: learn to love and accept self fully.
+We need to go the other way: learn to love and accept ourselves fully.
 Then, and only then, are we free to look out and reach out to others in love non self-consciously.
 When I have nothing to hide, it is easy to be myself.
 And, if others do not like what they see, that is their problem, not mine.

 Discipleship